03 August 2012

 The consequences of large scale "ambush marketing", says David, can be "significant" on sponsor revenues and hence can affect the ability of Olympic organisers to find sponsors for future Games: "If [the IOC and LOCOG] become known as weak enforcers of sponsors' rights, the amount of sponsorship that they can request next time round will decrease.
 And that means that Games in future will be less able to put on the sort of performances that we've seen this time around."

-Before I left the Olympic Park, I spoke to some of my fellow ticketholders, who, after all, are both among those David would claim are reaping the benefits a corporate-supported Games can bring to the world of sport and society in general, and also those Gail would argue are being subjected to "propaganda in favour of big business" and potentially having their rights infringed.
+Before I left the Olympic Park, I spoke to some of my fellow ticketholders, who are both among those David would claim are reaping the benefits a corporate-supported Games can bring to the world of sport and society in general, and also those Gail would argue are being subjected to "propaganda in favour of big business" and potentially having their rights infringed.

 03 August 2012